kurianbenoy/flask-basic/notes-day3.md

 ## Task

-We learned Forms & Templates yesterday.
+1. We learned Forms & Templates yesterday.
 Create forms for creative things - chuck the regular Registration forms and see you can create a form for something fun.
 Once it's done, post the screenshot in the group.
 It would be fun!
 Super cool if you can figure out how to make it pretty [ Psst- Remember CSS and the static folder?]

-- Implement in template, send- the current time to HTML file
+2. Create two routes /date and /time that displays today’s date and and current time on the webpage respectively

 ### References